-Sickle cell disease is a genetic disease that, according to the CDC, affects millions of people throughout the world, including an estimated 90,000 to 100,000 people in the United States.
-One of the most severe complications of sickle cell disease is VOC.
-VOC episodes are typically characterized by excruciating musculoskeletal pain, visceral pain and pain in other locations, and occur periodically throughout the life of a person with sickle cell disease.
-The CDC estimates that VOC resulted in approximately 73,000 hospitalizations in the United States in 2010.
+SCD is a genetic disease that, according to the Centers for Disease Control and Prevention, or CDC, affects millions of people throughout the world, including an estimated 100,000 people in the United States and an estimated 60,000 people in Europe.
+Patients with SCD have chronic and acute damage to their tissue and organs.
+One of the most common and severe complications of SCD is vaso-occlusive crisis, or VOC, which is the occurrence of unpredictable episodes of acute pain, often very excruciating, in the affected parts of the body.
+Recurrent episodes may cause irreversible organ damage.
+The CDC estimates that VOC resulted in approximately 75,000 hospitalizations in the United States in 2010.
 According to the National Hospital Discharge Survey conducted by the National Center for Health Statistics, these hospitalizations have an average duration of approximately six days.

-The standard of care in the United States for people experiencing VOC is to manage its symptoms, which typically includes hospitalization, narcotic pain management and hydration.
-There are no approved therapies that interrupt VOC once it has started or that treat the underlying cause of the pain.
+Among both adults and children with SCD, VOC is the most common reason for seeking medical attention resulting in hospitalization.
+As there are no approved therapies that interrupt VOC once it has started or that treat the underlying ischemic event, the standard of care for people experiencing VOC is limited to supportive care consisting of pain management, hydration and treatment of any precipitating events such as infection and inflammatory conditions.